 If you don't eat fish or fish oil, you can get a dose of DHA from algae supplements.
 Algae that is commercially grown is generally considered safe, though blue-green algae in the wild can contain toxins.
 Vegetarians also can get the ALA version of omega-3 from foods such as canola oil, flaxseed, walnuts, broccoli, and spinach -- or products fortified with omega-3s.

-Avoiding the Omega-3 Hype
+Avoid the Omega-3 Hype

 Many food products now boast that they have added omega-3 to support various aspects of your health.
 But be aware that the amount of omega-3 they contain may be minimal.
 They may contain the ALA form of omega-3, which hasn't yet shown the same health benefits as EPA and DHA.
 For a measured dose of omega-3, taking fish oil supplements may be more reliable.